alexshtf/alexshtf.github.io/_drafts/2020-02-12-ProximalPointLogReg.md

 $$

-Seems like we are stuck!
+Whoa!
+How do we solve such an equation?
 Personally, I am not aware of any explicit formula for solving the above equation.
 We can, of course, try numerical methods, but then we defeat the entire idea of using the proximal point method when we have simple formula for computing $$x_{t+1}$$ given $$x_t$$.

 What gets us to the promised land is the powerful [convex duality theory](https://en.wikipedia.org/wiki/Duality_(optimization)#Convex_problems).